 What are the chances of winning a dog bite case in New Jersey?

 The chances of winning a dog bite case in New Jersey depend on various factors, including the circumstances of the case and the evidence available.
 Since New Jersey has a strict liability law, the chances of proving liability is generally simple for victims who have not provoked the dog or trespassed on private property.
 However, simply having the dog owner liable is only half the battle.
 If the dog owner is judgment proof and has no insurance to cover the claim although liable you may not be able to receive compensation for your injury.
 The old saying “you can't get blood our of a stone” comes to bear in many cases.
 Although the liability is there, the dog owner may have no assets or insurance leaving the injured party with an injury but no recovery.

 Why Choose Villani & Deluca for Your NJ Dog Bite Case

 - Success in handling dog bite cases: Villani & Deluca has a proven track record of success in representing clients in dog bite cases.
-Their dedication to pursuing justice and obtaining compensation for victims demonstrates their commitment to their clients.
+Their dedication to pursuing justice and obtaining compensation for victims demonstrates their commitment to their client.